 Certification: (Junior) Open Water Diver

-Cost includes, two training dives, educational material, lecture, DVD viewing & Knowledge review, scuba park admission, and certification fee.
+Cost includes, two training dives, educational material, lecture, DVD viewing & Knowledge review, and certification fee.

 The PADI Enriched Air Diver course is PADI’s most popular specialty scuba diving course, and it’s easy to see why.
 Scuba diving with enriched air nitrox gives you more no decompression dive time.
 This means more time underwater, especially on repetitive scuba dives.